Twig 枝丫

 Note: If you would like to read the content in your native language, you can copy and paste the content from the Just text page or other posts or pages into Google Translate or into the translating software of your choice.
 Using Google Translate, paste the text into the left-hand text box.
 Google Translate usually detects the language accurately.
 If it doesn’t, you can select “Chinese (Simplified” from the dropdown menu at the top of the left-hand text box.
 Translated text will appear in the right-hand text box.
 To view the story in the language of your choice, choose your preferred language from the dropdown menu at the top of the right-hand text box.

-An imagined Wikipedia entry about the story might look something like this:
+An imagined Wikipedia entry about the 枝丫 stories might look something like this:

-枝丫 explores the universal human experience of ambivalence regarding the costs and benefits of being both an individual and a member of society.
+The 枝丫 stories explore the universal human experience of ambivalence regarding the costs and benefits of being both an individual and a member of society.

 A primary theme of 枝丫 is disambiguating one's individual human values and priorities from those taught by family, community, and culture.
 The 树 can be seen as symbolizing psychological and cultural beliefs that restrict individual freedom in favor of creating and maintaining social order.
 The 树 might symbolize convention, custom, tradition, and legacy beliefs, particularly practices and ideas passed on as fact that are unsupported by logic or science and, perhaps, do harm.